rd-alliance-ddri/research-data-switchboard/README.md

 	$ ps aux | grep import

-Copy data from first instance to the second instance
+Copy data from first instance into second instance
 ---

-After all data has been imported, tha data, existing in the frist Neo4J instance, need to be compiled and copied into the second Neo4J instance.
-To do tha, please execute (from v2 folder)
+After all data has been imported, tha data, existing in frist Neo4J instance, need to be compiled and copied into second Neo4J instance.
+To do that, please execute (from v2 folder):

 	$ cd src/Comilers/compiler/
 	$ mvn package